isolin/mitsuba2lxd/README.md

 lxc exec <container-name> -- sudo --login --user ubuntu mitsuba Shared/scene.xml -o Shared/scene.exr
 ```
 ## Acknowledgments
 Mitsuba2 was created by Wenzel Jakob.
 Significant features and/or improvements to the code were contributed by Merlin Nimier-David, Guillaume Loubet, Sébastien Speierer, Delio Vicini, and Tizian Zeltner.
-Great job!
+Great job, thank you very much for you efforts!